ofunkey/VBA/README.md

-# VBA
+# VBA: The VBA of Wall Street
-This is my homework for VBA
+This project is about stock market analysis of Wall Street

+## Background

+Becoming a programmer and Excel master!